Jake Warmerdam C++ Style Guide

 - C++ files should end in

-and header files should end in.h
+.cppand header files should end in.h.

 Formatting and Style